pecheylauren02/humanoid-robot-classroom/README.md

 ---

-## 1. Introduction
+## 1. Project Overview & Introduction

+The Humanoid Classroom Robot System is a Python-based implementation designed to simulate a humanoid robot operating in a classroom environment.
+Its core functionalities include:

+- Delivering objects to specified locations

+- Scheduling and managing tasks

+- Interacting with teachers and students

+Handling errors such as failed deliveries or sensor anomalies

-This project implements the **Humanoid Classroom Robot System**, designed to support classroom operations such as object delivery, task scheduling, and interaction with teachers and students.
-The implementation is based on the UML diagrams (Class, Sequence, Activity, and State Transition) developed during the design stage in Unit 7.
-The system demonstrates the application of core object-oriented programming (OOP) principles including encapsulation, inheritance, and polymorphism.
-It has been implemented and tested using Python in accordance with the PEP-8 Style Guide to ensure clarity, structure, and maintainability.
+This implementation is based on UML diagrams (Class, Sequence, Activity, and State Transition) prepared in Unit 7.
+Any modifications from the original design were made to improve system efficiency and incorporate feedback received during the design phase.

 ---